bionode/bionode-watermill-tutorial/README.md

 * ### Fork

 While **junction** handles two or more tasks at the same time, **fork** allows to pass the output of two or more different tasks to the next task.
-So image you have a two different files generated in a given task and want to process them using the same task in the next step.
+Imagine you have two different files being generated in two different tasks and want to  process them using the same task in the next step.
 In this case bionode-watermill uses **fork**, to split the pipeline in two distinct branches that after will be processed independently.